reachvickie/gwq-stack/README.md

 4. Train the MLP meta-learner (64→32) on out-of-fold predictions
 5. Evaluate on the temporal holdout (post-2015)
 6. Print R², RMSE, MAE
-7. Save the serialised pipeline to `model/gwq_final_pipeline.pkl`
+7. Save the serialised pipeline to `model/gwq.pkl` **Expected output (temporal holdout):**
-8. Generate all paper figures to `plots/`

-**Expected output (temporal holdout):**

 ```